VirtualGL/buildscripts/README.txt

 Build Environment: Linux
 ------------------------

-Recommended distro:  Red Hat or CentOS Enterprise Linux 4 64-bit
+Recommended distro:  Red Hat or CentOS Enterprise Linux 5 64-bit

 All development kits necessary to build a 32-bit and a 64-bit version of VirtualGL (libjpeg-turbo SDK's should be installed in the default location.)

-NOTE:  If building on a distro that already has GCC 4, you should edit buildvgl.linux and remove the lines that say "CC=gcc4" and "CXX=g++4".
-Or, you could just create sym links from gcc4 -> gcc and g++4 -> g++.

 Build Environment: OS X